 Six former Pirates born on this date, plus two games of note.

-On this date in 1969, Bob Moose no-hit the New York Mets, the team that went on to win the World Series.
+On this date in 1969, Bob Moose no-hit the New York Mets, the team that went on to win the World Series just 26 days later.
+He accomplished the feat at 22 years old, while pitching at Shea Stadium.
+The Mets were also holding on to a slim lead for the division with ten games left in the season, so it was an important game at the time for them.
 You can find the boxscore here, complete with play-by-play.
 Moose walked three batters in the game.
-Amazing when you look at the two lineups and think that the Mets were somehow the better team at the time.
+It’s amazing when you look at the two lineups in that game and think that the Mets were somehow the better team at the time.

-Exactly 62 years earlier, rookie Nick Maddox threw the first nine inning no-hitter in team history, defeating Brooklyn by a 2-1 score.
-The record books list this as the first no-hitter in team history, but that’s only due to a change made many years later that didn’t count shortened games as official no-hitters.
+Exactly 62 years earlier, 20-year-old rookie Nick Maddox threw the first nine-inning no-hitter in team history, defeating Brooklyn by a 2-1 score.
+The record books list this as the first no-hitter in team history, but that’s only due to a change made many years later that said that shortened games no longer counted as official no-hitters.
 I’m not sure what else to call an official complete game with no hits (they called them “no-hitters” for a very long time), but the Pirates had one by Lefty Leifield in 1906 and another by Howie Camnitz less than a month before Maddox pitched his game.
 So technically it’s the third no-hitter in franchise history.
-Maddox walked three batters, hit another and the Pirates committed two errors, which helped lead to the Brooklyn run.
+Maddox walked three batters and hit another, while the Pirates committed two errors behind him, which helped lead to the Brooklyn run.
 It was just his third big league start.